pjambet/blog/content/posts/til-cli.md

 What is actually really cool with this is that you don't have to use `vim`, you could use pretty much any other editors, that being said, you probably want to pick one that is quick to start so you don't have to wait just to type a commit message.
-It's a little bit trickier with editors using a dedicated window, so not vim, but vscode, macvim for instance.
+It's a little bit trickier with editors using a dedicated window such as vscode or macvim.
 [GitHub's documentation][14] has a page explaing how you can use the most common visual editors as git editors.

 So, as a git cli enthusiast, I wanted to replicate the same worflow: you picked a category, now let's write the content, in the editor you like using, so you can format things the way you want.